kopchikovich/change-my-money-docs/privacy/README.md

 4. INFORMATION CHOICES AND CHANGES

 Our marketing emails tell you how to “opt-out.”
 You can also manage your receipt of marketing and non-transactional communications by clicking on the “unsubscribe” link located on the bottom of our marketing emails.
-Additionally, you may send a request specifying your communications preferences to kopchikovich@pm.me.
+Additionally, you may send a request specifying your communications preferences to change-my-money-app@pm.me

 5. CONTACT INFORMATION.
 We welcome your comments or questions about this privacy policy.
 You may also contact us at our address:

-   kopchikovich@pm.me
+   change-my-money-app@pm.me

 6. CHANGES TO THIS PRIVACY POLICY.
 We may change this privacy policy.
 If we make any changes, we will change the Last Updated date above.